Xenohex/dp-alien-lab/README.md

 # Lab 6 Description
-In this lab we make the weapons and attachments for the weapons.
-Different weapons and attachments have differnt properties.
+In this lab we design and make a graphic user interface (GUI) for the game.

 # Team Contract